whiteeagle44/computer-service/README.md

 The **Computer Service** has a name, founding date and an owner.
 It runs **offices** at different locations.
 Offices have **employees** assigned to it.
 An employee may be a manager or a repairman.
 In the latter case, he may specialize in mobile devices, computers, or both.
 In the database, the information about the salary of each employee is stored.

 The database stores **orders** which are made by the clients and consist of **devices** that are repaired now, or were repaired in the past.
-There is a repairman responsible for an order.
+There is exactly one employee assigned to an order.
 Moreover, the status of each order is stored, which can be not started, in progress or completed.

 To have the device repaired, the **client** needs to provide his name, phone number and email and if he wants the repaired device to be delivered to him, also the address.